nerdynextdoor/Go_QR_Grid/README.md

  Example of the full command should look something like this:

     .\MainCLI -BGsize 350 -QRnum 6 -QRsize 125
+    or
+    .\MainCLI -BGsize 350 -QRnum 6 -QRsize 125 -Output '.\OutputFolder'

- An image called QRgrid.png will be made in the same folder as the program, that image is the final result
+ An image called QRgrid.png will be made in the same folder as the program if -Output is not set, that image is the final result

 .